lostanlen/scrapl-ddsp/README.md

 # scrapl-ddsp
-Scattering with Random Paths as Loss for DDSP
+Scattering with Random Paths as Loss for Differentiable Digital Signal Processing